ims-systems-00/ims-kb/docs/General Information/07 - Management Reviews/add_review.md

 ### Modifying a Management Review

-In order to `Amend` a Review, select the pencil icon under the `Actions` field, when finished click on `Update`.
+In order to `Amend` a Review, select the eye icon under the `Actions` field, then navigate to the `Amend` tab.
+When finished making changes make sure click on `Update` at the bottom of the page.

 To move a Management Review into the **Completed** tab simply click on the `Complete` button when amending it.